 - Hunting: Limited types of hunting is allowed in certain areas of the park by special parks permit only.

 - Dog Training Area: An area of the park is open to train sporting dogs from August 1st through March 31st.
-The area open to off leash training is: Everything within park boundaries that is south of Potosi Road, Potosi Road Extended and Sunlight Drive.
-The fish for fun pond is open for dog swimming during the same time.
+The area open to off leash training is: All land within the park that is south of Potosi Rd to Potosi Road Extended and south of Park Street (Maintenance RD #6 to east of Crest Road and West of Maintenance Road #1.
+The fish for fun pond is open for sporting dog retrieving training during the same time.
 A General Use Permit is required before a dog is allowed to run off leash.